-A conversation with Prof. Casey Haskins, Associate Professor of Philosophy, Purchase College, State University of New York and Stefan Zawistowski, CEO of Mundimex, Inc.
+A conversation on Philosophy of the Environment with Prof. Casey Haskins, Associate Professor of Philosophy, Purchase College, State University of New York, and Stefan Zawistowski, CEO of Mundimex, Inc.

-SZ: Prof. Haskins, thank you for accepting our request for an interview that will appear on a Blog at www.mundi.com.
+SZ: Prof. Haskins, thank you for accepting my request for an interview that will appear on a Blog at www.mundi.com.

 CH: My pleasure.
 I enjoyed your website very much and think it contributes to the kinds of conversations and changes in energy practices we all need now.

 SZ: Why, thank you.
 This website has been designed to educate and inform the “Green Generation” about an effective environmental solution available to everyone now that works out of the box.
 It is ready for use by those who want to ‘seize the day’ and be involved in a green environmental sustainability initiative.

 One area of convergence between your professional interests as a practicing philosopher and mine as a practicing environmentalist is our passionate wish to achieve a clean and ecologically wholesome Earth.